EthanEye/Academic-Notes-2025/CS-220/Counting.md

 **The sum rule is applied when multiple choices are available but only one selection is made.**

 Ex: A customer just orders a drink.
 The customer selects a hot drink or a cold drink.
 The hot drink selections are {coffe, hot cocoa, tea}.
 The cold drink selections are {milk, orange juice}.
-The total number of choices is 5, 3 hot drink choices plus 2 col drink choices.
+The total number of choices = 5, 3 hot drink choices plus 2 cold drink choices.

 **Formal Sum Rule:**

 $$\text{If } A_1, A_2, \dots, A_k \text{ are mutually exclusive events, then: } \\
 P(A_1 \cup A_2 \cup \dots \cup A_k) = P(A_1) + P(A_2) + \dots + P(A_k)$$

+**Sum & product rule:**

+>Ex: Laptop customization choices:
+>Screen Size: {14in, 15in, 17in}
+>Processor Speed: {2.0 GHz, 2.7 Ghz}
+>Storage: SSD OR HDD
+>SSD - {126G, 256G, 512G}
+>HDD - {256G, 512G}

+>> Laptop selection = 3 x 2 (3 + 2)